Petrosedum rupestre (L.) P.V.Heath

 Reflexed Stonecrop, Blue Stonecrop, Rock Stonecrop, Jenny's Stonecrop, Prick Madam

-Petrosedum rupestre, formerly known as Sedum rupestre or Sedum reflexum, is a mat-forming succulent with small, fleshy, gray-green leaves up to 0.8 inches (2 cm) long.
-It is an evergreen plant that grows up to 4 inches (10 cm) tall and spreads up to 24 inches (60 cm) wide.
+Petrosedum rupestre, formerly known as Sedum rupestre or Sedum reflexum, is a mat-forming succulent with small, fleshy, gray-green leaves.
+It grows up to 4 inches (10 cm) tall and spreads up to 24 inches (60 cm) wide.
 Leaves are stiff, juicy, linear with a pointed tip, and up to 0.8 inches (2 cm) long.
 Flowers are yellow, star-shaped, up to 0.5 inches (1.3 cm) across, and appear in terminal cymes in summer.

 How to Grow and Care